ShadowKnightMK4/InsightDebugApi/NativeSources/TelemetryDlls/IoDeviceTracking/Readme.txt

 	Should a Call to NtSetThreadInformation or NtCreateThread succeed with the Hide from debugger flag against a thread in question on the target app, you will no longer get notifications from the app as said notifications are done via Raising Exceptions via RaiseException()
 OPTIONAL
-	It is recommanded that if you are using this to block access/ a feature of something to match known documentation for the detoured routine.
+	It is recommended that if you are using this to block access/ a feature of something to match known documentation for the detoured routine.

 Applications?
 Track what the targeted app in question tries to access in the file system.
 Act as a Man in the Middle to redirect to another source or deny access based on the arguments.
+To Deny, you'll need the debugger sheath to open the file based on the arguments stuff and duplicating into the debugged process.

 Modify This project to tell it to attempt to seek a file from a resource such as a zip file first before referring to the system.

+IoDeviceTracking Functionality Desired
+NtCreateFile/ NtOpenFile / NtCreateDirectory/ ntOpenDirectory detouring.
+The sheath code (speically  InsightSheath/TelemetryReader.cs 's stuff) works with the code